nschlia/ffmpegfs/INSTALL.md

 You are missing out on asciidoc.
 To install it, do (or similar):

-     apt-get install asciidoc
+     apt-get install asciidoc-base

 That should fix it.
-You may just install asciidoc-base to save disc space.

 ### "make help-pdf" reports "non-zero exit status 127"